 and

-Then we have a refinement of Theorem \ref{t-gjcm1}, which follows by the same reasoning as before: \begin{thm}[Goulden--Jackson cluster method, version 2] Let $A$ be an alphabet and let $B=\{\beta_{1},\beta_{2},\dots\}\subseteq A^{*}$ be a set of words of length at least 2.
+Then we have a refinement of Theorem \ref{t-gjcm1}, which follows by the same reasoning as before. \begin{thm}[Goulden\textendash Jackson cluster method, version 2] Let $A$ be an alphabet and let $B=\{\beta_{1},\beta_{2},\dots\}\subseteq A^{*}$ be a set of words of length at least 2.
 Then,

-\end{thm} The statement of Theorem \ref{t-gjcm2} uses an infinite set $B$ and infinitely many indeterminates $t_{i}$, but it is clear that the finite case works as well.
-The number of indeterminates also does not need to equal the number of words in $B$; for example, we can have $B=\left\{ \beta_{1},\dots,\beta_{k}\right\} $ along with two indeterminates $t_{1}$ and $t_{2}$, and attach $t_{1}$ to all $\beta_{i}$ with $i$ odd and attach $t_{2}$ to all $\beta_{i}$ with $i$ even.
+\end{thm} The statement of Theorem \ref{t-gjcm2} uses an infinite set $B$ and infinitely many variables $t_{i}$, but it is clear that the finite case works as well.
+The number of variables also does not need to equal the number of words in $B$; for example, we can have $B=\{\beta_{1},\dots,\beta_{k}\}$ along with two variables $t_{1}$ and $t_{2}$, and attach $t_{1}$ to all $\beta_{i}$ with $i$ odd and attach $t_{2}$ to all $\beta_{i}$ with $i$ even.

 As an example, let $A=\{a,b,c\}$ and suppose that we want to count words in $A^{*}$ by occurrences of $\beta_{1}=acb$ and $\beta_{2}=bc$.
 Then the only clusters are $acb$, $bc$, and $acbc$, so

 and by Theorem \ref{t-gjcm2}, we obtain